arkag/lr-docker-posh-srp/aie/README.md

 In order to enable this feature, you'll need to go into the AIE rule and configure a new "action".
 Below is a screenshot of my current set up, with explanations for how it's configured.
 You'd want to do this for both of the Cryptominer alarms, but they'll be very similar.

-### Docker Cryptominer Activity Dectected SRP configuration
+### Docker Cryptominer Activity Detected SRP configuration
 ![](screenshots/DockerCryptominerActivityDetectedSRPConfig.png?raw=true)

 * New Action